anupamdev/booknotes/java/java-concurrency-in-practice/chapter-03/README.md

  * Locking is not required for any other reason while the variable is being accessed

 # Publication & Escape
-Publishing an object means making it available for read & write outside of its current scope.
+Publishing an object means making it available for read & write outside of its current scope (storing a ref where other code can find it, returning it from non private method or passing it to a method in other class).
 In many situations, we don't want to publish an object and its internals.
 If it happens without our consent, it is said that the object has escaped.

 In other times, we do want to publish an object, but that should be done in a thread-safe manner.